wich229/retro-video-store/ada-project-docs/wave_03.md

 ### Tips
 - When unexpected issues come up, employ all of your debugging skills:
-  - Write down what step/command created teh issue
+  - Write down what step/command created the issue
   - Write down how you observe the issue
   - Attempt to recreate the issue locally
   - Use Postman, the browser, and the debugger tools